-If you are reading this and you have unlimited marketing dollars at your proposal, this content is not for you.
+If you are reading this and you have unlimited marketing dollars at your disposal, this content is not for you.
 If you just so happen to have a budget that you’re working with, or if you’re like “what budget?” you’re in the right place.
 Also if you have a small contact list for marketing, this is where you need to be.
 We have a list of 3 resources that we use to elevate our marketing game, and we want to share those with you.

 Working With A Local Printer